chrplr/openlexicon/openlexicon.org/README.md

     }
 }
 ```
-- Convert from TSV to JSON using Python script convert_json.py
+- Create config .txt file in english language
-- Go to http://5.39.73.115/openlexicon/import_data and import json
+- Go to http://5.39.73.115/openlexicon/import_data and import .tsv and .txt
+- Reload server for new database to appear correctly (if no reload, we get error "No matching records found")